remult/remult/docs/tutorials/angular/README.md

 The default Angular app main screen should be displayed on the regular port - 4200.
 Open it in the browser at [http://localhost:4200/](http://localhost:4200/).

+### Remove Angular default styles

+The angular default styles won't fit our todo app.
+If you'd like a nice-looking app, replace the contents of `src/styles.css` with [this CSS file](https://raw.githubusercontent.com/remult/angular-express-starter/master/src/styles.css).
+Otherwise, you can simply **delete the contents of `src/styles.css`**.

 ### Setup completed

 At this point, our starter project is up and running.
 We are now ready to move to the [next step of the tutorial](./entities.md) and start creating the task list app.